jeffliulab/ALICE_Document/docs/Development_Hisotry/V1_Dev_Diary.md

 It can be seen that the two instantiated objects have a certain degree of conversational capabilities.

-### June 8, 2025 Study on the problem of rigid and repetitive dialogue
+### July 8, 2025 Study on the problem of rigid and repetitive dialogue

 Rewrite the code, set the formatted instruction set according to the format of llama3.1.